Riomaggiore Italy Travel Guide

 Italians generally dine later, with dinner typically starting around 7:30 PM or 8:00 PM.
 Restaurants may be quiet before 7:00 PM.

 Tipping is not mandatory.
 A "coperto" (cover charge) or "servizio" (service charge) may be added.
-If a service charge is included, no additional tip is expected.
+Should a service charge be included, no extra tip is expected.
 Rounding up a few Euros for good service is appreciated but not required.

 Cappuccino is for mornings.
 After lunch or dinner, an espresso is the norm.